WindowsVista42/ThreadPool/README.md

 C++ 17 and a recent c++ compiler.

 ## Basic Usage
-Copy threadpool.hpp and wsq.hpp to your source folder.
+Copy or include threadpool.hpp and wsq.hpp into your working directory.

 ```
 #include <iostream>